saraiovieira/saraiovieira/README.md

 I'm a Full stack Developer with a background in Tourism.

-- 📍 I'm from Porto, Portugal and I've lived here all my life
+- 📍 I'm from Porto, Portugal.
-- 💻 Currently, I'm working on a project with React.js, Node.js and MongoDB
+- 💻 Currently, I'm working on a project with React.js, Node.js and MongoDB.
 - 📚 As a self-taught developer, I am a fast and very resourceful learner.

 ## My Skills